sunejak/ElectricPrices/README.md

 }

 ```
-Time is shown in seconds since 1 Jan 1970 and date in ISO format.
+Time is shown as hour in Norway.
+The parameters for the script are:
+- Security token
+- Date, any legal value you can feed to the "date" command
+- Norwegian area, like Oslo/Bergen/Trondheim/Tromsø/Kristiansand

-The usage pattern is a crontab like this:
+The usage pattern is a crontab like this (NB, prices are updated at 14:00):

+0 14 * * * 	cd /home/directory/ElectricPrices/src/main/sh; ./getDataFromEntsoe.sh security-token tomorrow Trondheim plot.png > result.json

 The project depends on bash scripting, gnuplot, jq and jtm, they are installed with: